 Allison Rosen, PhD

 Dr. Rosen has been on the forefront of research and development of fertility preservation for cancer patients.
-She co-founded the Fertility Preservation Special Interest Group in the American Society of Reproductive Medicine and is on the Advisory Boards of Fertile Hope and Sharsheret, organizations that are dedicated to helping cancer survivors.
+She co-founded the Fertility Preservation Special Interest Group in the American Society of Reproductive Medicine.
+She is on the advisory board of Sharsheret, an organization that is dedicated to helping cancer survivors.
 She is former executive director of RESOLVE of New York City where she created educational programs and support systems for infertile patients.
 Dr. Rosen is the past President of the William Alanson White Psychoanalytic Society and a faculty member and supervisor at the William Alanson White Institute.
-She has served as a psychological consultant to many reproductive programs in the Tristate area.